-The unemployment rate in 2020 and the expected rates for that indicator for 2021 are not envisaged to change by more than 3%.
+Taking into account the unemployment rate in 2021, the forecast levels for this indicator for 2022 are not expected to change by more than 3% compared to 2021.

 Other factors, which the management considers to have an impact on the debt collection rates, are inflation and demographic changes.